-The faculty has six schools over three campuses.
+The faculty has six schools.
 Find out more about their activities.

 We live in the Century of Biology.
 Many of the challenges that we will have to overcome as a society have to do with the stresses we are placing on the living resources and ecosystems on which we rely.
 Much of our advantage will come from a deeper understanding of biology gained from rapid developments in informatics and technology.

 The School of Biological Sciences plays a leading role in this Century of Biology.
 Our strengths lie across the fields of genomics, informatics, emerging infectious diseases, ecology and conservation biology.
 And we excel in the integration of these under our strategy entitled 'Adaptation and change in emerging environments'.
 These strengths are underpinned by researchers who not only are global leaders in their fields, but are also re-investing their knowledge through exceptional student training at undergraduate and graduate levels.

 Chemistry is fundamental to life itself.
 Whether it's the air we breathe, the water we drink, the energy we use or the food we consume, chemistry is essential when it comes to meeting our basic needs.

 From the chlorination and fluoridisation of water to finding sustainable alternatives to fossil fuels, developments in chemical technologies strive to continuously improve quality of life, providing real solutions to issues in areas such as energy usage, medicine and materials.

 Which is why Chemistry is such an important - and relevant - area of study; and one that leads to fulfilling careers across a whole spectrum of industries.